zawys/vscode-as-git-mergetool/README.md

   which allows that VS Code is invoked when an external `git mergetool` is executed.
 - Shows a 3- or 4-pane diff layout when VS Code opens a merge situation.
-- Synchronizes the scroll position of the files according to a text diff.
+- Synchronizes the scroll position of the editors according to a text diff.
-- Provides commands for launching/continuing/stopping `git mergetool`.
+- Provides commands for launching/continuing/stopping `git mergetool`, as well as a “super” command guiding through the whole merge process by invoking other commands as appropriate.
+- Adds key bindings for commands most useful during merge (`shift+alt+m` …).
+  See the contributions tab in VS Code or the `keybindings` section in [`package.json`](./package.json).
 - Optionally opens the Git commit message in an editor after a successful `git mergetool` execution
   (as a workaround for few Git extension bugs).